A Bill to confer rights on leaseholders relating to the management and maintenance of their properties; and for connected purposes.

 29 October 2009

-The Leaseholders Rights Bill aims to give leaseholders more say in how their homes are managed.
-It would require freeholders to consult leaseholders before major works and cap service charges charged in a 12-month period.
-It would also extend local authorities' duty to consult tenants on housing matters to cover leaseholder issues the Government is consulting on.
+This Bill would give leaseholders more say in the upkeep of their buildings.
+It would require freeholders to consult leaseholders before major works and would cap annual service charges.
+It would also extend local authorities’ duty to consult tenants on housing management to include leaseholder matters the Government is consulting on, with authorities expected to respond in writing.

 Generated 21 February 2026